top of page

 • Why can't the DA's Office give me legal advice?

-The District Attorney's Office prosecutes all criminal actions in the Fifth District.
+The District Attorney's Office prosecutes all criminal actions in the Sixth District.
 The District Attorney cannot prosecute and defend the same action.

 • If the witness does not show up will the case be dismissed?